-- One of the following documents created at least five years before the application for medical assistance showing a U.S. birthplace: - o Extract of hospital record on hospital letterhead issued at the time of person's birth - Life, health or other insurance record - o An amended U.S. Public Birth Record - Medical clinic, doctor or hospital record indicating a U.S. birthplace - o Institutional admission papers from nursing home, skilled nursing care facility or other institution
+- Extract of hospital record on hospital letterhead issued at the time of person's birth. - Life, health or other insurance record. - An amended U.S. Public Birth Record. - Medical clinic, doctor or hospital record indicating a U.S. birthplace. - Institutional admission papers from nursing home, skilled nursing care facility or other institution.